-1. Traits such as palmprint and deoxyribonucleic acid (DNA) are beginning to play a major role in law enforcement and forensic applications, mainly because of their value in largescale identification.
-While DNA has a relatively short history (first put into operational use in 1986 [62]) and a relatively small database (current size of the National DNA Index in the United States is about 12 million [89]), often this may be the only reliable forensic evidence available at crime scenes.
-The role of DNA in exonerating wrongly convicted and incarcerated individuals through the efforts of the Innocence Project [35] is well known.
-While friction ridge pattern on the surface of human palm, similar to a finger ridge pattern, is claimed to be unique [3], fingerprints are easier to capture (due to their relatively small size compared to palmprints) and provide acceptable solutions for person recognition.
+1. Traits such as palmprint and deoxyribonucleic acid (DNA) are beginning to play a major role in law enforcement and forensic applications, mainly because of their value in large-scale identification.
+While DNA has a relatively short history (first put into operational use in 1986 (New England Innocence Project, 2011)) and a relatively small database (current size of the National DNA Index in the United States is about 12 million (The Federal Bureau of Investigation, 2013a)), often this may be the only reliable forensic evidence available at crime scenes.
+The role of DNA in exonerating wrongly convicted and incarcerated individuals through the efforts of the Innocence Project (Innocence Project, 2013) is well known.
+While friction ridge pattern on the surface of human palm, similar to a finger ridge pattern, is claimed to be unique (Ashbaugh, 1999), fingerprints are easier to capture (due to their relatively small size compared to palmprints) and provide acceptable solutions for person recognition.
 This explains why fingerprints are more popular than palmprints in biometric systems.
 However, given the fact that many friction ridge impressions left at crime scenes are those of palms, law enforcement agencies have started to collect palmprints of suspects at the time of booking.
-This is the rationale behind the decision by the Federal Bureau of Investigation (FBI) to include palmprint modality in the Next Generation Identification (NGI) system.6
+This is the rationale behind the decision by the Federal Bureau of Investigation (FBI) to include palmprint modality in the Next Generation Identification (NGI) system.

-2. Biometric traits such as voice, signature, hand geometry, and vascular patterns (palm vein, hand vein, or finger vein) have been deployed in commercial applications, mostly as a tool for verification or authentication, but their use so far is rather limited.
+- 2. Biometric traits such as voice, signature, hand geometry, and vascular patterns (palm vein, hand vein, or finger vein) have been deployed in commercial applications, mostly as a tool for verification or authentication, but their use so far is rather limited. - 3.
+Traits like gait, ear, retina/sclera, keystroke dynamics, electrocardiogram (ECG), and electroencephalogram (EEG) signals have been proposed by researchers for person recognition in niche applications, but are yet to attain sufficient level of technological maturity and acceptance.